Thomas Pridgen

-Thomas Armon Pridgen (born November 23, 1983) is an American drummer, best known for his role as the drummer of The Mars Volta from October 2006 until October 2009.
+Thomas Armon Pridgen (born November 23, 1983) is an American drummer, best known for his role as the drummer of The Mars Volta from 2006 until 2009.
 He is touring with rapper Residente and is the drummer for hardcore punk band Trash Talk, as well as his own project The Memorials.
+In 2023 he joined Fever 333.

 Biography

 Pridgen won the Guitar Center Drum-Off at age nine, and at age ten was the youngest recipient for a Zildjian endorsement in the nearly 400-year history of the company.
 Pridgen is also naturally left-handed, but plays the drum kit as if he is a right-hander with his kit set-up right-handed.
 Pridgen has studied with David Garibaldi, Walfredo Reyes Sr., Troy Lucketta, and Curtis Nutall.
 He endorses DW Drums, Zildjian Cymbals, Evans Drumheads, Audix Microphones, and Zildjian Drumsticks (as of 2017).
 Pridgen was also the recipient of a four-year scholarship to Berklee College of Music in 1999 at the age of 15; he was the youngest musician to ever receive this scholarship.
 He has played in clinics with Walfredo Reyes Jr. and Dennis Chambers.
 By his teenage years he had already done studio sessions with many Bay Area Gospel artists.

 Pridgen's first non-gospel touring experience was as the drummer for The Coup, who he worked with in 2001 and 2002.

 In 2006, Pridgen received a call from Omar Rodríguez-López of The Mars Volta:

 In 2007, Pridgen became the new permanent drummer for The Mars Volta.
 Pridgen's first appearance was at the March 12 show in New Zealand, where the band debuted the song "Idle Tooth" which was later renamed "Wax Simulacra" for the forthcoming album.
 After shows in New Zealand and Australia, The Mars Volta toured a few West Coast venues as the headliner, then entered the studio to record their fourth LP, The Bedlam in Goliath.
 Pridgen's style on Bedlam in Goliath used "blistering 32nd-note full-set combinations, stunning single-stroke rolls, and blazing single bass drum patterns" along with creative and precise paradiddle technique.

 Pridgen has been voted as 'Best Up and Coming Drummer' by Modern Drummer magazine.

 Besides his work with The Mars Volta, he has also been involved with Christian Scott and Wicked Wisdom.
 Pridgen, for some time, was working with singer Keyshia Cole as her live and session drummer and being her music director.
 He also was featured alongside Tony Royster Jr., Eric Moore, and others in drumming DVD entitled "Shed Sessions", a Gospel Chops DVD.

 Pridgen was also featured on the Modern Drummer 2008 DVD with footage from his performance at the festival.